Failed Sterilisation & Contraception Claims

 Some contraceptive methods are more effective than others, and no single method can be considered 100% reliable.
 However, all of the available figures estimating contraceptive failure rates indicate that most methods should be considered highly reliable in the vast majority of cases.

-Data from the NHS shows that all of the most commonly used contraceptive methods are between 95% and 99% effective when they are perfectly used, meaning cases where the methods are always used correctly.
-Even in typical use scenarios, where the method is not always used correctly - such as missing a pill, or getting an injection later than the recommended date - most methods are still effective the majority of the time.
+Data from the NHS shows that all of the most common contraceptive methods are between 95% and 99% effective when they are used correctly.
+Even with atypical use (where the method is not always used correctly - such as missing a pill, or getting an injection later than the recommended date), most methods are still effective.
 For example, male and female condoms are around 80% effective even when used imperfectly, while diaphragms and caps are around 71% to 88% effective.
 In the case of implants and IUDs, user failure will not be an issue.

 Q